How to Design a Frontend Developer Portfolio

 • Triadic

-For simplicity, choose Monochromatic with blue.
+For simplicity, consider a Monochromatic scheme using blue.

 Neutral Colors:

-Example Color Scheme Created
+Example Color Scheme

 Applying Your Color Scheme: